edgetools/vrising-server-manager/README.md

 # V Rising Server Manager

-Windows PowerShell cmdlets for easily managing multiple V Rising servers on a Windows machine
+Windows PowerShell cmdlets for easily managing multiple dedicated V Rising servers on a Windows machine

+## Features

+- Out-of-box support for PowerShell 5.1+ (already included in most modern Windows installations)

+- Servers run in their own process so you can close the PowerShell window

+- Automatically update server on start

+- Automatically restart servers on a schedule

+- Send system messages to players in-game (and automatically on restart)

+- Search for and customize Game, Host, and Voip settings

+- Read and tail log files

+- Rotate and archive log files

+- Archive save files

-## Table of Contents
+# Table of Contents

 [Requirements](#requirements)